vrmvikas/vrmvikas.github.io/README.md

 ### Vikas Verma
-**Research Assistant  | Image Analysis and Computer Vision Lab, IISc Bangalore** I am currently working as an RA with IISc Bangalore on a research project funded by CAIR, DRDO.
+**Research Assistant  | Image Analysis and Computer Vision Lab, IISc Bangalore**

+I am currently working as an RA with IISc Bangalore on a research project funded by CAIR, DRDO.
 My current project involves developing novel techniques in multi-modal domain to detect Fake News.
-It also involves finetuning large vision-language models and studying/repurposing them for different downstream tasks.
+It also involves finetuning large vision-language models and studying/repurposing them for various downstream tasks.

 #### Rock-Paper-Scissor (Simulation)